Reshmachowdaryanche/Kotlin/coroutines.md

 ## Characteristics

-- Non-blocking
+- Non-blocking execution
-- Returns `Job`
+- Returns a `Job`
-- Used for background operations
+- Suitable for background operations
+- Does not return a result

 ---

 # async()

-Used when coroutine returns a value.
+The `async()` coroutine builder is used when a coroutine needs to return a value.

+Unlike `launch()`, it returns a `Deferred<T>` object, which represents a future result.
+You can retrieve the result using the `await()` function.

+It is commonly used for:
+- Parallel API calls
+- Concurrent calculations
+- Data fetching operations

 ## Example